 SRM solution:

-Choosing an SRM designed with stakeholder-focused workflows means you’re using software specifically designed to manage stakeholder information.
-Additionally, by utilizing a user-friendly SRM with an excellent customer support team, your team’s user experience will be enjoyable, fast and easy, so you can be confident everyone who needs to use the system will use the system.
+Choosing an SRM designed with stakeholder-focused workflows means you're using software specifically designed to manage stakeholder information.
+Additionally, by utilizing a user-friendly SRM with an excellent customer support team, your team's user experience will be enjoyable, fast, and easy, ensuring that everyone who needs to use the system can do so with confidence.

 Stakeholder management challenge: